April 5, 2023 Update

 On November 17, Orange County awarded a contract for pumping services to Superior Construction, the same contractor hired by FDOT to lower Big Sand Lake's outfall.

-Orange County Public Works Survey Section fabricated and installed a water level staff gauge at the project location on November 30, 2022.
-This gauge will allow Superior Construction and County staff to accurately measure water levels during the pumping project.
-The water elevation on December 2, 2022 was 96.99' NAVD88.
-EPD staff recalibrated the real-time water level monitoring buoy on November 29, 2022.
-While every effort is made to provide accurate real-time data, the data should not be used without first understanding the limitations.
-Real-time data is 'as is' without warranty of any kind.
+To allow Superior Construction and County staff to accurately measure water levels prior to and during pumping, Environmental Protection Division staff recalibrated the real-time water level monitoring buoy NAVD88 on November 29, 2022, and Orange County Public Works' Survey Section fabricated and installed a water level staff gauge at the project location on November 30, 2022.
+(While every effort is made to provide accurate real-time data, the data should not be used without first understanding the limitations.
+Real-time data is 'as is' without warranty of any kind.)

 On December 8, 2022, the Big Sand Lake Advisory Board (BSLAB) approved changes to the lake pumping plan.
 The new plan extended the pumping duration from 8 to up to 16 weeks (as time allows) and raised the maximum water level threshold for pumping to 97 feet NAVD88.
 The previous threshold was 96 feet.
 The December 9 water level reading was 96.82' NAVD88.

 Change Order #1 was issued on December 9, 2022 to modify the previous water level conditions listed on the Purchase Order (PO).
 Change Order #2 was issued on February 1, 2023 to increase the PO amount for additional weeks of pumping.
 The new total cost of the construction phase of the project is $1,049,637.
 The new contract amount required approval by the Board of County Commissioners for a budget transfer from reserves.

 Final regulatory authorizations for pumping were obtained from the South Florida Water Management District on December 16, 2022 and the Florida Department of Environmental Protection on December 20, 2022.